miloszkadziela/simple-sql-parser/README.md

 # Simple SQL parser in Java by Milosz Kadziela

 ## Description:
-This is a simple SQL parse created in Java.
+This is a simple SQL parser created in Java.
 It allows the user to interact with a database using simple SQL queries such as:
 - SELECT
 - INSERT
 - CREATE